lsst-sqre/phalanx/docs/admin/secrets-setup.rst

 Replace ``<environment>`` with the name of your environment.

-The top-level key is the name of the application and should be the name of a 1Password vault entry.
+The keys under applications are the names of applications and should be the name of a 1Password vault entry.
 The next-level key should be used as the key of a field in that entry.
 Fill in the value with the value of that secret.

+.. _admin-onepassword-pull-secret:

+Pull secret
+"""""""""""

+If the environment needs a pull secret, create a 1Password item of type :menuselection:`Server` and title ``pull-secret``.
+Delete all of the pre-defined sections.
+Then, for each Docker registry used by that environment that requires a pull secret, create a section whose name is the FQDN of the registry.
+Within that section, add two fields with labels ``username`` and ``password`` and containing the Basic Auth credentials for that registry.

+This will be transformed into a Vault entry in the correct format for generating a ``Secret`` resource in Kubernetes that can be used as a pull secret.

+Configuring 1Password support
+"""""""""""""""""""""""""""""

 In :file:`values-{environment}.yaml` for your environment, in the Phalanx :file:`environments` directory, add the setting ``onePasswordConnectServer``, setting it to the URL of the `1Password Connect`_ server for that 1Password vault.